petchaw/ReadNumbers/README.md

 READ NUMBERS
 ================

-This class reads the string of numerals:
+This class reads the string of numerals and out put the alphabetic version:
 E.g.
 input : 1234
-output: one thousand two hundreds thirty four.
+output: one thousand two hundreds thirty four

 ================